dacrands/gatsby-blog/src/pages/10-7-18/index.md

 This is how inheritance works in Python.
 The SQLAlchemy class (the child class) instance inherits `app` (the parent class) &mdash; this provides the child class with the attributes and methods of the parent class.

 Passing `__name__` to `Flask` tells Python the proper way to execute the file.
-This has to do with how Python executes imports versus main programs.
+This has to do with how Python executes programs.
 For more information, you may reference [this stackoverflow post](https://stackoverflow.com/questions/419163/what-does-if-name-main-do).

-<a id="routes"><a>
+<a id="routes"></a>

 ### routes.py